 The collection period is generally net 30~150 days.
-The carrying amount of accounts receivable of 31 December in both 2023 and 2022 has been assessed with a high likelihood of collection.
-Please refer to Note 6 (13) for more details regarding loss allowance of accounts receivables for the year periods ended December 2023 and 2022.
-Please refer to Note 12 (4) for more details on credit risk management.
+The carrying amount of accounts receivable of 31 December in both 2024 and 2023 has been assessed with a high likelihood of collection.
+Please refer to Note 6(12) for more details regarding loss allowance of accounts receivable for the year periods ended December 2024 and 2023.
+Please refer to Note 12 for more details on credit risk management.

 100% credit loss provision is reserved for account receivables which are deemed with least possibility to be collected.
-As of 31 December 2023, and 2022, the receivables with 100% loss allowances being reserved amounted to \$26,981 and \$28,163, respectively.
+As of 31 December 2024, and 2023, the receivables with 100% loss allowances being reserved amounted to \$26,247 thousand and \$26,981 thousand, respectively.